Back to Blog

 Why You Shouldn't Drive Long Distances

 Without a catalytic converter, your engine's oxygen sensors malfunction.
 The vehicle runs rich (too much fuel), which damages the engine over time.
 Driving long distances without repair can cause catalytic converter damage to spread to other exhaust components.
 You'll also consume more fuel and emit more pollution.
 Get the vehicle to a repair shop as soon as safely possible.
+For a real-world angle, The Environmental Impact of a Leaking Exhaust System is worth reviewing.

 Frequently Asked Questions